mateusbsal4/CfR-Course/README.md

-# Control for Robotics - Assignments
+# Control for Robotics: from Optimal Control to Reinforcement Learning

-This repository contains the implementation with the corresponding results of the assignments of the practical part Control for Robotics course at TUM.
-The theoretical part of the course covered the fundamentals of optimal control .
+This repository contains the implementation with the corresponding results of the assignments of the practical part of the Control for Robotics course at TUM.
+The theoretical part of the course covered optimal control, learning-based control, and reinforcement learning principles from the perspective of robotics applications.

 ## Assignment 1 - Optimal Control and Dynamic Programming